Nadal fights fire with fire in Tokyo win

 "I've never made it before and I desperately want to.
 That's no secret."

-Second seed Murray will play third-seeded David Ferrer after the Spaniard -- Tokyo winner in 2007 -- outmuscled Czech Radek Stepanek 6-2 7-6 in their quarter-final.
+Second seed Murray will play third-seeded David Ferrer after the Spaniard outmuscled Czech Radek Stepanek 6-2 7-6 in their quarter-final.

 Murray, fresh from his third title of the year in Bangkok last week, again looked sharp under the floodlights, the Briton wrapping up victory in an hour and 39 minutes.